-A. Unified Planning Work Program (UPWP) (Ref: 23CFR 450.308)

-A draft UPWP for 2015 - 2016 has been reviewed by ODOT and USDOT (FHWA and FTA).
+A. Unified Planning Work Program (UPWP) (Ref: 23CFR 450.308) A draft UPWP for 2015 - 2016 has been reviewed by ODOT and USDOT (FHWA and FTA).
 Final Draft is posted on the web, with copies distributed to RVMPO committee members and offices.
 It is reviewed by the public and RVMPO advisory committees and a public hearing is held before adoption.
+The

-The RVMPO is committed to the continuation of a UPWP on an annual basis.
+RVMPO is committed to the continuation of a UPWP on an annual basis.

 The UPWP provides a complete description of transportation related activities anticipated during FY2015- 2016.
-A brief summary is included in the draft UPWP under Local Transportation Issues for Fiscal Year 2016.
-Major RVMPO activities for FY 2015-2016 include:
+A brief summary is included in the draft UPWP under Local Transportation Issues for Fiscal Year 2017.
+Major RVMPO activities for FY 2016-2017 include:

-- 1. Updating and revising the 2015-2018 Metropolitan Transportation Improvement Program - 2.
-Maintaining the 2038 Regional Transportation Plan - 3.
-Begin development of 2017 2042 RTP - 4.
-Coordination with ODEQ on CO Limited Maintenance Plan (LMP) - 5.
-Updating the RVMPO Safety Survey with follow-up as necessary - 6.
-Analyze long-range plan performance measures - 7.
-Integrated Land Use and Transportation Planning - 8.
-Data collection/analysis for addressing future travel demand, transit demand, land use and Title VI/Environmental Justice. - 9.
-Update Intelligent Transportation Systems (ITS) Operations and Implementation Plan Coordination - 10.
-Jurisdiction planning assistance - 11.
-RVACT coordination - B. Regional Transportation Plan (RTP) (Ref: 23 USC 134(g) and 23 CFR 450.322) The MPO Policy Committee adopted the 2013 2038 RTP in March 2013.
+- 1. Developing the 2018-2021 Metropolitan Transportation Improvement Program - 2.
+Updating the Public Participation Plan - 3.
+Updating the Title 6/EJ Plan - 4.
+Working on the 2042 Regional Transportation Plan - 5.
+Updating the RVMPO Safety Profile - 6.
+Soliciting CMAQ and STP funded projects - 7.
+Working with ODOT & FHWA on MPO performance measures - 8.
+Begin 2015 Alternative Measures benchmark analysis - 9.
+Integrated Land Use and Transportation Planning - 10.
+Data collection/analysis for addressing future travel demand, transit demand, land use and Title VI/Environmental Justice. - 11.
+Maintain Intelligent Transportation Systems (ITS) Operations and Implementation Plan Coordination - 12.
+Jurisdiction planning assistance - 13.
+RVACT coordination - B. Regional Transportation Plan (RTP) (Ref: 23 USC 134(g) and 23 CFR 450.322) The MPO Policy Committee adopted the 2013 - 2038 RTP in March 2013.
 USDOT issued an air quality conformity determination on April 26, 2013.
 The RTP is compliant with state and federal transportation planning requirements. - C. Transportation Improvement Program (TIP) (Ref: 23 USC 134(h) and 23 CFR 450.324) The MPO Policy Committee adopted the 2012-2015 Transportation Improvement Program (TIP) and Air Quality Conformity Determination March 26, 2013; USDOT issued an air quality conformity determination April 26, 2013.

-6. MAP-21 Planning Factors (Ref: 23 USC 134(F) and 23 CFR 450.306(a))

-The RVMPO planning process addresses the eight planning factors established in SAFETEA-LU and carried forward in the current MAP-21 through its projects and policies.
-Subsequent USDOT rulemaking to implement MAP-21 will be addressed through this work program.
+6. FAST Act Planning Factors (Ref: 23 USC 134(F) and 23 CFR 450.306(a)) The RVMPO planning process addresses the eight planning factors established in SAFETEA-LU and carried forward in the current FAST Act through its projects and policies.
+Subsequent USDOT rulemaking to implement The FAST Act will be addressed through this work program.